Abdalslam0aj/ClusteredDataWarehouseTask/README.md

 # ClusteredDataWarehouseTask

-This project contains the source code to the Clustered data warehouse Task requested buy progress soft it inserts the receive deals by bloomberg fx.
+This project contains the source code to the Clustered data warehouse Task requested buy progress soft, it inserts the received deals by bloomberg fx.

 ## Technologies Used
 - Spring Boot
 - Spring Data JPA
 - Postgres sql
 - Maven
+- Swagger

 ## How to Run